archivesspace/archivesspace/docs/user/selenium-test-suite.md

      $ export SCREENSHOT_ON_ERROR=1

 A timestamped screenshot png will be saved to /tmp.
-To change the save location, export an enviornment variabled called SCREENSHOT_DIR to point to a different directory.
+To change the save location, export an environment variable called SCREENSHOT_DIR to point to a different directory.

 ## Logging the output

 The results will be put into a 'log' folder in your OS' temporary directory ( i.e. /tmp ).
-You can change this by exporting a SELENIUM_LOG_DIR enviorment variable to the session running Selenium.
+You can change this by exporting a SELENIUM_LOG_DIR environment variable to the session running Selenium.

 ## Interacting with selenium on the command line: